SACHSTech/careers-in-computer-science-andyho17/README.md

 ### *Degree Completion*
 These are some of the courses that you can take in your first year of UofT's computer science program.
 Some of these courses may be omitted if the candidate has a strong background in the content (programming language) that is being learned.

-To graduate with a degree in computer science at UofT, you must complete a minimum of 20.0 credits, comprising your program requirements, electives and breadth requirements, as well as a minimum CGPA.
+To graduate with a degree in computer science at UofT, you must complete a minimum of **20.0 credits**, comprising your program requirements, electives and breadth requirements, as well as a **minimum CGPA**.

 ### *PhD in UX Design*